Tembo Savings logo

 What is the best 5 year fixed rate ISA in the UK?

-Halifax 5 Year Fixed Rate ISA comes up close second, offering 4.65% AER (fixed).
-Unlike Close Brothers, Halifax. has a much lower minimum opening balance of £500, plus the reassurance of a major building society brand.
+Halifax 5 Year Fixed Rate ISA comes up close second, if you want the reassurance of a big name while earning a competitive interest rate of 4.65% AER (fixed).
+Unlike Hodge Bank, Halifax has a much lower minimum opening balance of £500, and accepts transfers.
 However, Halifax is not well rated by customers on Trustpilot, with a poor score of 1.7.

 Best 5 Year Fixed Rate ISAs